JunHe LLP

 In broad terms, multinational organisations should be aware of what key factors if they process personal data / information from individuals within this jurisdiction, without being located there?

-Multinational organizations located outside China are advised to be aware of the following aspects when processing personal information of individuals in China:
+Multinational organisations located outside China are advised to be aware of the following aspects when processing personal information of individuals in China:

-• Consider localized adjustments to group policies.
+- Consider localized adjustments to group policies.
 Though the scope of personal information protection laws in China may be similar as data protection laws in other jurisdictions (especially the GDPR), China also has certain special rules and requirements.
-Therefore, internal policies of multinational organizations may need to be reviewed and updated to adapt to local law requirements.
+Therefore, internal policies of multinational organisations may need to be reviewed and updated to adapt to local law requirements.

 What upcoming data protection developments should multinational organisations be aware of?